meljandavid/meljandavid/README.md

-- 👋 Hi, I’m @meljandavid
+Hi, I’m @meljandavid
-- 👀 I’m interested in desktop and game development
+I’m interested in game development and competitive programming
-- 🌱 I’m currently learning C# and WPF
-- 💞️ I’m looking to collaborate on any open-source game project.
-- 📫 david.meljan@gmail.com

 <!---
 meljandavid/meljandavid is a ✨ special ✨ repository because its `README.md` (this file) appears on your GitHub profile.